lentendu/DeltaMP/README.md

 + __454 libraries__: the columns 1 to 3 have to be filled with barcode sequences, sample names and library filenames or URLs, respectively.
 If the same barcode was used to sequence in both forward and reverse directions, the library containing the reverse primer at its 5'-end have to be provided in the fourth column.

 + __Illumina libraries__: the columns 1 to 4 have to be filled with barcodes, sample names, the filename or URL of the forward libraries and the filename or URL of the reverse libraries, respectively.
 The column 1 can remain empty when libraries are already delmultiplexed.
 Dual index demultiplexing is turn on when a comma separated pair of barcodes is provided for every sample in column 1.

++ __Nanopore libraries__: the columns 2 and 3 have to be filled with the sample names and the library directory name containing raw reads of individual sample.

 Columns 3 and 4 accept libraies in fastq or sff format with most kinds of compression (.gz, .tar, .tar.gz, .tgz, .bz2, .tar.bz2, .tbz2, .zip).